Mike Palmer: A Multi-Sport Athlete With a Multi-Purpose Dream

 If Palmer was an animal, he’d be a golden retriever.
 He’s excitable, and sometimes he talks with so much energy that he stumbles over his words.
 He’s always smiling with the kind of ear-to-ear grin that’s as infectious as an early-morning yawn.
 Gary believes it’s his son’s best quality: It fosters comfort and invites laughter.
 But he also says that his son doesn’t like confrontation.

 That was a hurdle that he had to overcome as a redshirt junior.
 It was a particularly difficult transition because Palmer was without Campanile, who left for Michigan before the season.
-What’s more, the Eagles switched defensive coordinators as well.
+What’s more, the Eagles switched defensive coordinators.
 The secondary needed a leader, and Gary remembers having a conversation with his son centered around the question, “Why not you?”

 “Sooner or later you’ve got to step up because nobody’s gonna step up for you,” Gary said.
 “I said you’re not there to make friends.
 You’re there to get a job done when you’re on the football field.
 You can be friends after.”